walter74ucla/GA-Homework-1-hw-unix-cli-practice/README.md

 * Make a directory in the folder created by this clone called `star_wars`.

 * Create a file called `commands.txt`.
+You will now have the `commands.txt` file and the `star_wars` directory and this `README.md` file side by side in the directory that was created when you cloned this assignment, along with this README.md file.

 * Paste the answer to each numbered question (i.e. the command(s) that accomplished the task) in `commands.txt` once you get it to work.

 * Remember, you can learn about any Unix command by typing `man` and then the command name.
 E.g., `man ls`.
 Type `Q` to get out of the Manual page ("man page") viewer.